The Ultimate Guide to Pumping on the Go

-So, how do you manage to pump when you’re traveling?
+So, how do you manage to pump breast milk while traveling?

 Well, the same idea is true here in the sense that you just need to have a plan.
 You may find yourself traveling for work, in which case you’ll need to talk with your employer about making the appropriate accommodations for you and your pumping times.

-Make sure they’re aware that you request to be as close to an accessible pumping space as possible.
+Make sure they’re aware that you request to be as close as possible to an accessible pumping space.
 It’s also important to make sure that the hotel you’ll be staying at has a refrigerator you can store your pumped milk in.

 What if you’re traveling in a car on vacation?
 How do you manage to pump in the car?